5 reasons the Benimar is the best value motorhome in NZ

 The door on the correct.. or passenger side

 Many of the products imported from overseas are built for driving on the right-hand side.
-Meaning their habitation door is on the drivers side or what I call the wrong side, correct for safe entry and exit in their home country, but not when they arrive on NZ roads.
+This means their habitation door is on the drivers side, or what I call the wrong side - correct for safe entry and exit in their home country, but not when they arrive on NZ roads.

 Choice of chassis